nkechijane/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## 6-multiple_permissions
 Adds execute permission to the owner and the group owner and read permission to other users to the file hello

+## 7-everybody
+Adds execution permission for owner, group and other users to the file hello